History of Hungary: Matthias Corvinus

 The last strong Hungarian king was Matthias Corvinus (r.
 1458–90), the son of John Hunyadi.
 His accession represented the first time in the history of the medieval Hungarian kingdom that a member of the nobility without dynastic ancestry mounted the royal throne.
-Although very prominent in the governing of the kingdom of Hungary, Matthias's father John Hunyadi was never crowned king or contracted a dynastic marriage.
-Matthias was a true Renaissance prince: a successful military leader and administrator, an outstanding linguist, a learned astrologer, and an enlightened patron of the arts and learning.
+Although very prominent in the governing of the kingdom of Hungary, Matthias's father John Hunyadi was never crowned king.
+Matthias was a true Renaissance prince: a successful military leader and administrator, a linguist, an astrologer, and a patron of the arts and learning.
 Although he regularly convened the Diet and expanded the lesser nobles' powers in the counties, he exercised absolute rule over Hungary by means of a huge secular bureaucracy.

-Matthias set out to build a realm that would expand to the south and northwest, while he also implemented internal reforms.
-The serfs considered Matthias a just ruler, because he protected them from excessive demands and other abuses by the magnates.
+Matthias set out to build a realm that would expand to the south and northwest, while implementing internal reforms.
+The serfs considered Matthias a just ruler, because he protected them from abuses by the magnates.
 Like his father, Matthias desired to strengthen the kingdom of Hungary to the point where it could become the foremost regional power, indeed strong enough to push back the Ottoman Empire; towards that end he deemed it necessary to conquer large parts of the Holy Roman Empire.